-Located 60km north of Chisinau, this is an archaeological and ecclesiastical complex.
-Also known as Old Orhei, it’s best known for its cave monastery.
-There are ruins and cave paintings here that date back more than 2,000 years.
-The monastery is still in use and the monks maintain the site as well as the nearby Orthodox church on the nearby hill.
-A bus from Chisinau will cost around 60 MDL ($3.75 USD) and take 1-2 hours.
+Located 60 kilometers (37 miles) north of Chisinau, this is an archaeological and ecclesiastical complex.
+Also known as Old Orhei, it’s a cave monastery home to ruins and cave paintings that date back more than 2,000 years.
+The monastery is still in use and the monks maintain the site as well as the nearby Orthodox church.
 Dress respectfully as this is a place of worship.
-Admission to the cave is 15 MDL ($1 USD).

-4. Visit the National Archaeology & History Museum
+4. Tour the National Archaeology & History Museum

-Opened in 1983, there are over 263,000 items in the collection.
-Here you’ll find a 2,000-year-old fired-clay Sarmatian urn shaped like a ram, an entire floor devoted to the Soviet era, sculptures that date back to 4 BCE (they’re the oldest objects ever found in the Bessarabia region), and weapons and armor that date to the 5th century BCE.
+Opened in 1983, there are over 263,000 items in this collection.
+They have a 2,000-year-old fired-clay Sarmatian urn shaped like a ram, an entire floor devoted to the Soviet era, sculptures that date back to 4 BCE (they’re the oldest objects ever found in the Bessarabia region), and weapons and armor that date to the 5th century BCE.
 Admission is 10 MDL but admission is free on the last Saturday and Sunday of the month.

 5. Wander the open-air market

 Piata Central is an open-air market located in the heart of Chisinau.
 It spans several blocks and you can find pretty much everything here, from fresh produce to clothing to souvenirs and trinkets.
 Most of the products here are locally produced so look out for things like raw honey, wine, and brandy.
 Remember, in Moldova prices are always negotiable so don’t be afraid to barter.
-Open daily from 7am-5pm.
+Open Tuesday-Sunday from 7am-6:30 pm.

 6. Explore the Bendery Fortress

 Built during the Ottoman era, this massive 16th-century fortress had the sole purpose of protecting the area from invading Russian forces.
-With spectacular views of the Dniestr River, the grounds surrounding the building are just as impressive as the fortress itself.
+With spectacular views of the Dniester River, the grounds surrounding the building are just as impressive as the fortress itself.
 For decades during the occupation by the USSR, the fort was used as a military base and was off-limits to the public.
-Today, you’re free to walk the ramparts and explore the narrow tunnels of the fort as it’s intact and well maintained.
-Admission is 50 MDL ($3 USD).
+Today, you’re free to walk the ramparts and explore the narrow tunnels of the fort as it’s intact and well-maintained.
+Admission is 25 MDL and tours start at 75 MDL.

 7. Find Moldova’s Little Prince statue

 The Little Prince is a well-known character from Antoine de Saint-Exupéry’s book Le Petit Prince.
-Although the statue can be a little tricky to find, thanks to its size (less than 4 inches tall).
-It can be found standing on a metal fence in Valea Morilor Park by the lake.
-It replaces one of the spheres in the fenceposts.
+The statue can be a little tricky to find thanks to its size (it’s less than 4 inches tall) but it can be found standing on a metal fence in Valea Morilor Park by the lake (it replaces one of the spheres in the fence posts).
 The concept behind the artwork is that each of the spheres is a representation of each of the planets in the novel.
 The Little Prince is standing on top of his home planet of asteroid “B-612.”

 8. Relax in the oldest park of Moldova